Part of the IoT & Hardware category.

 | ezhuk/mqtt-mcp | 5-15 | Python | — | ~5 |

 Lightweight MCP server connecting LLM agents to MQTT devices.
 Designed for building automation, industrial control, and smart home systems.
-Uses FastMCP 2.0 for clean integration.
+Uses FastMCP 2.0.

 Benniu/emqx-mcp-server